JonathanxD/copie/README.md

 **copie** works by copying the file specified as first argument into the file specified in `COPIE_TO` environment variable, however, when `COPIE_FROM` is specified, the data of the file specified by this environment variable is copied into the file specified as first argument.
 And when both `COPIE_FROM` and `COPIE_TO` environment variables are set, the contents of the file of the first one is copied into the file of the second one.

+Since 0.2.0, contents to write in the file could be specified in `COPIE_FROM_STRING` environment variable.

 ## Usage

 Copies from `hello` to a new file `test`.